-You can end your tenancy at any time by giving us at least 28 days written notice, or any such shorter period as we may in writing allow, to expire on a Monday and the fixed term will then end on that date.
-In the case of joint tenants, one tenant can end the tenancy by giving us notice in the same way, regardless of the views of any other joint tenant(s).
+You can end your tenancy at any time by giving us at least 28 days written notice, or any such shorter period as the Council may in writing allow, to expire on a Monday and the fixed term will then end on that date.
+In the case of joint tenants, such a notice must be given by all joint tenants or with the written authority of all of them.
+Where the tenancy is joint a notice given by one tenant only will not be a valid notice.